- Download our Moving to South Africa Guide (PDF)

 Cost of education in South Africa

-Expat parents will have several excellent schools in South Africa to choose from, but there's a big difference between private and public school fees.
-Most expats send their children to private or international schools, but the costs at these can be exorbitant.
+You will have several excellent schools in South Africa to choose from, but there’s a big difference between private and public school fees.
+Most expats send their children to private or international schools, but the costs at these schools can be exorbitant.

 Cost of healthcare in South Africa

-Though doctors are exceptional and highly trained in the public sector, public healthcare facilities are of poor to middling quality, and waiting times are long.
-For higher standards, better staff-to-patient ratios and more comfort, expats tend to prefer private healthcare in South Africa.
+Although doctors are exceptional and highly trained in the public sector, public healthcare facilities are of poor to middling quality, and waiting times are long.
+You might prefer private healthcare in South Africa for higher standards, better staff-to-patient ratios, and more comfort.

-Routine costs are typically affordable, even for people who don't have health insurance.
+Routine costs are typically affordable, even for those who don’t have health insurance.
 Fees can quickly add up, though, particularly when specialists are consulted or the need for emergency care arises.

 Cost of living in South Africa chart